olaviinha/SampleRNN-Colab/README.md

 ## Modifications

 - Added `--output_dir` argument, allowing you to specify a path where generated WAV files are saved.
+- Leading zeros to filenames of generated WAV files (so 02 comes before 10).
-- 44.1 kHz sample rate
+- 44.1 kHz sample rate and other default settings
+- Updates on deprecated code.